 We are studying soil sciences and soil microbial ecology to clarify the fundamental mechanisms of soil biological functions which support sustainable agriculture and environmental conservation.

-- 1. Clarification of microbial mechanisms supporting sustainable nitrogen fertility of rice paddy soil, and their application to low-nitrogen agriculture.
+- Studies on nitrogen fixation of iron-reducing bacteria as a key process supporting sustainable nitrogen fertility of rice paddy soil: towards low nitrogen agriculture.
 (Keishi SENOO)

-- 2. Identification and isolation of soil microorganisms responsible for N2O generation and elimination in upland field, and their application to N2O mitigation.
+- Microbial mechanisms for N₂O generation/elimination in upland field, and their application to N₂O mitigation/recycling.
 (Keishi SENOO)

 Refer to Publications.